Joey Gallo Player Props: Twins vs. Guardians

-The Minnesota Twins and Joey Gallo (.367 slugging percentage over his past 10 games, including one homer), battle starting pitcher Logan Allen and the Cleveland Guardians at Progressive Field, Saturday at 6:10 PM ET.
+The Minnesota Twins and Joey Gallo (.300 slugging percentage over his past 10 games, including one homer), take on starting pitcher Cal Quantrill and the Cleveland Guardians at Progressive Field, Sunday at 1:40 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Guardians.
+He had a hitless showing in his previous game (0-for-1) against the Guardians.

 Joey Gallo Game Info & Props vs. the Guardians